lvan-ni/lvan-ni/README.md

 😁 Feel free to follow my progress on [my portfolio](https://www.lvanni.org) and reach out.

-🦄 From a decade in graphic design to a SALT Stockholm Full-Stack graduate, I'm in my blend of aesthetic and algroithm dream with new found power of code.
+🦄 From a decade in Graphic Design to a Full-Stack developer at SALT.
+Obsessed (& sometimes annoyed) at the magic of coding.

 👨🏻‍💻 I'm passionate about fusing design principles with web development to craft compelling digital experiences.